-No discretionary reserves were imposed during fiscal 2022, fiscal 2021, and fiscal 2020, by our current or former lenders.
+No discretionary reserves were imposed during fiscal 2023, fiscal 2022, and fiscal 2021, by our current or former lenders.

-For fiscal 2022, the Company reported net income of \$1.3 million.
-The Company reported net losses from continuing operations of \$5.8 million and \$12.2 million for fiscal 2021 and fiscal 2020 (total net loss of \$5.8 million and \$12.8 million, respectively).
-The Company generated cash from operating activities of \$18.6 million in fiscal 2022 and used cash from operating activities from continuing operations of \$1.7 million, and \$3.2 million for fiscal 2021 and fiscal 2020, respectively.
-The Company had a positive working capital as at March 26, 2022, but had a negative working capital as at March 27, 2021 and March 28, 2020, primarily as a result of COVID-19 impacts on the business.
+For fiscal 2023, the Company reported net losses of \$7.4 million.
+The Company reported net income of \$1.3 million for fiscal 2022 and net losses of \$5.8 million for fiscal 2021.
+The Company used cash from operating activities of \$6.9 million in fiscal 2023, generated cash from operating activities of \$18.6 million in fiscal 2022, and used cash from operating activities of \$1.7 million for fiscal 2021.
+The Company had a negative working capital as at March 25, 2023, a positive working capital as at March 26, 2022, and a negative working capital as at March 27, 2021.

 Maintenance of sufficient availability of funding through an adequate amount of committed financing is necessary for the Company to fund its day-to-day operations.
 If the Company does not generate profitable operations and positive cash flows from operations in future periods, the Company may be unable to realize its assets and discharge its liabilities and commitments in the normal course of business.
-The Company's ability to make scheduled payments of principal, or to pay the interest or additional interest, if any, or to fund planned capital expenditures and store operations will depend on its ability to maintain adequate levels of available borrowing and its future performance, may be subject to general economic, financial, competitive, legislative and regulatory factors, as well as other events that are beyond the Company's control.
+The Company's ability to make scheduled payments of principal, or to pay the interest or additional interest, if any, or to fund planned capital expenditures and operations will depend on its ability to maintain adequate levels of available borrowing and its future performance, may be subject to general economic, financial, competitive, legislative and regulatory factors, as well as other events that are beyond the Company's control.